Code-Institute-Submissions/poetry_cloud/README.md

 ![Users Collection](documentation/screenshots/users-coll.png)

 * Types Collection - Users need to be able to add certain types of poem.
 Research showed 13 popular types so I decided to build those into a form with a selection dropdown for the users to choose from when adding or editing poems.
 These types would also need to be managed by an admin user with CRUD functionality.
-This required the creation of 13 documents in the database represented by the diagram shown below.
+This required the creation of 13 documents in the database each represented by the diagram shown below.

 ![Types Collection](documentation/screenshots/types-coll.png)